Happy Chandler: First term as governor

 After Beckham declined to run for governor, the anti-Laffoon faction supported Chandler against Rhea.
 During the primary campaign, Chandler seized upon the unpopular sales tax, labeling Rhea "Sales Tax Tom" and calling on the electorate to redeem the state from "Ruby, Rhea, and Ruin".
 In the first round of the primary, Rhea garnered 203,010 votes to Chandler's 189,575.
 Frederick A. Wallis received 38,410 votes, and Elam Huddleston received 15,501.
 The votes for Wallis and Huddleston meant that neither Rhea nor Chandler had achieved a majority, which triggered the runoff primary.
-Both Wallis and Huddleston backed Chandler in the runoff, and Chandler defeated Rhea, by a vote of 260,573 to 234,124, to secure the nomination.
+Both Wallis and Huddleston backed Chandler in the runoff, and Chandler defeated Rhea, by 26,449 votes, to secure the nomination.

 Chandler promised to repeal the unpopular sales tax, lower the gasoline tax, oppose any increase in property taxes, and end the common practice of assessing state employees a percentage of their salaries to be used for campaign activities.
 Infuriated by their loss, Laffoon and his allies abandoned the party and supported the Republican nominee, King Swope.
 Policy-wise, there were few differences between the two, and personal attacks were employed by both sides.
 Swope's reputation as a stern judge contrasted sharply with Chandler's charisma, and Chandler used that to his advantage by dubbing Swope "his majesty".
 When Chandler touted his service during World War I, Laffoon's adjutant general Henry Denhardt countered by pointing out that Chandler had been only a cadet in training and never had engaged in active service in the war.
 Ultimately, the campaign turned on the failed presidential administration of the Republican ex-president Hoover and that of the sitting president, the Democratic Roosevelt.
-Chandler defeated Swope by a vote of 556,262 to 461,104 in the general election.
-The 95,000-vote margin of victory was then the largest ever recorded in a Kentucky gubernatorial election, and at only 37, Chandler was the youngest governor of any US state.
+Chandler defeated Swope by 95,158 votes in the general election; his margin of victory was then the largest ever recorded in a Kentucky gubernatorial election, and at only 37, Chandler was the youngest governor of any US state.